 The World Health Organization (WHO) releases regular statistics about blindness and eye diseases at a global scale.
 According to this data, the number of affected people rises at an alarming rate every year.
 In fact, one person in the world goes blind every 5 seconds.

 In response to these alarming statistics, His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice-President, Prime Minister of the United Arab Emirates and Ruler of Dubai launched the "Noor Dubai Initiative" on September 3, 2008.
-Noor Dubai started as an international charitable initiative for the prevention and treatment of blindness and low vision.
+Noor Dubai started as an international charitable initiative for the prevention and treatment of blindness and impaired vision.

 "This is an ambitious initiative which aims to deliver preventive eye care to over 1 million people as part of its drive to realize its vision of a world free from curable forms of blindness.
 Noor Dubai is our latest effort demonstrating Dubai’s continued commitment to being a responsible global citizen and to helping our less fortunate brethren."